SebLKMa/Ethereum/solidity/basics/readme.txt

 truffle(develop)> web3.eth.getBalance('0x30753e4a8aad7f8597332e813735def5dd395028').toString(10)
 '0'

-Deposit 5 Ethers from a known account to Reentrant instance: truffle(develop)> Reentrant.deployed().then(instance => instance.deposit({from: web3.eth.accounts[1], value: web3.toWei(5, "ether") }))
+STEP 2 - Deposit 5 Ethers from a known account to Reentrant instance: truffle(develop)> Reentrant.deployed().then(instance => instance.deposit({from: web3.eth.accounts[1], value: web3.toWei(5, "ether") }))
 If encounter Error: Invalid number of arguments to Solidity function, delete the contracts in .\build directory, compile and migrate again.